Aloso/to-html/README.md

 * be properly formatted with cargo fmt
 * pass cargo clippy
-* compile on the latest stable Rust version on Ubuntu, Windows and macOS.
+* compile with the latest stable Rust version on Ubuntu and macOS.
 * all tests must pass

-To contribute to the website, send a PR to the gh-pages branch.

 That's it!
 If you have any questions, feel free to create an issue.